'Hummingbirds flutter their wings at a remarkable 80 times per second'

 3.5 stars

 We live in an era that is measured by milliseconds.
 The speed by which our news and information get to us has moved from being a luxury to a necessity.
 Even in the most remote areas of the world, there is an expectation that our phones or computers will be able to connect to the world through the internet.
 This is even more evident in the industries where the difference between making or losing money can be determined by these small, incremental measurements of time.
 Writer/director Kim Nguyen provides a glimpse into the incredibly competitive world of hedge fund trading and the lengths people will go to get a mere millisecond advantage over their competition.
+3.5 stars

 Vincent (Jesse Eisenberg) and Anton (Alexander Skarsgård) Zaleski are cousins that work for the same trading company and they dream of breaking free from their current work atmosphere and building their own network.
 The answer seems to be in the building of a straight fibre-optic cable line between Kansas and New Jersey, which has the potential to net them millions.
 Vincent is the mouthpiece and runs the operations and Anton is the brains behind building this intricate system of hyper-speed communication.
-After procuring the financial backing and determining the challenges of managing this massive engineering feat, the pair realise that the biggest obstacle to their plans looks to be Eva Torres (Salma Hayek)
+After procuring the financial backing and determining the challenges of managing this massive engineering feat, the pair realise that the biggest obstacle to their plans looks to be Eva Torres (Salma Hayek).

 As the head of the trading company the cousins left behind, she sees their actions as an act of betrayal and causes the financial mogul to investigate their plans.
 While the Zaleskis work with contractors to cross the country with this potential high-speed solution, Eva does all she can to disrupt their plans while finding a solution of her own to get hold of the advantage of milliseconds.
 With the combination of physical boundaries and legal obstacles, the two men must determine what they are willing to sacrifice to achieve their dreams.